 You can also try one of these alternative delivery app jobs if Amazon Flex isn’t a good fit for you.

-You only have to be 18 years old to deliver for DoorDash.
 And you’ll know your delivery route before you accept a gig.
 In select cities, you can also deliver by foot, bicycle or scooter.

 Postmates is another delivery service that gives you more control over your routes.
 You get to pick the route.